Information Management Lecturer

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the school is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.

 Letters of reference will only be solicited for finalists.
 All letters will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality (https://apo.berkeley.edu/ucb-confidentiality-policy) prior to submitting their letters.

 UC Berkeley’s newest school, the School of Information (I School), was created in 1994 to address one of society’s most compelling challenges: the need to organize and make sense of the abundance of information that we can now collect, store, and share without regard for cost or distance.
 The way we organize, represent, govern, and make sense of this information will shape our ability to achieve public as well as private goals.

 The I School educates professionals and scholars to understand the problems and possibilities of information, to develop models of information practice, and to design useful and usable information applications, services, and solutions.
 This requires insights from diverse fields.
 Our faculty includes scholars and professionals with deep expertise in information and computer science, social sciences, management, law, design, and policy, as well as related fields.

-Our graduates work at an impressive variety of well-known Bay Area tech companies, nonprofits, and public sector entities.
+Our students and graduates work at well-known Bay Area companies that include Apple, Google, Facebook, Salesforce, Twitter, and LinkedIn, as well as at nonprofits like Kaiser Permanente and established businesses like Wells Fargo and Chevron.
 Many of our graduates take advantage of the opportunity to get in on the ground floor to create or work for start-ups.